aelanazi/labnms-2500/task4.md

 1. Run action `reconcile-l2vpn` to discover L2VPN services for asr9k0.

-    **Note: It may take about 1 to 2 minutes to finish the whole process**.
+    **Note: It may take up to 1 to 2 minutes to finish the whole process**.

     ```
     admin@ncs> request action reconcile-l2vpn device-name asr9k0